 Are the COVID-19 vaccines safe for children?

 Yes, careful studies show that COVID-19 vaccines are safe for children in the approved age groups and have met the US Food and Drug Administration’s (FDA) high scientific standards for safety, effectiveness, and manufacturing.
-Beyond the careful studies, the vaccines continue to be monitored for safety there ongoing intensive safety monitoring, more than any vaccine in U.S. history.
-The vaccines have been tested and safety monitoring has been done on tens of millions of individuals of different ethnicities, ages, and health conditions.
+Beyond the careful studies, the vaccines continue to be monitored for safety, more than any vaccine in U.S. history.
+Tens of millions of individuals of different ethnicities, ages, and health conditions have been safely vaccinated.
 In fact, over 328 million doses of COVID vaccines have been administered in the United States to people 12 years and older (data from July 2, 2021).

 For more information, here are some resources that might be helpful:

 Vaccine Fact Sheets from the Centers for Disease Control in English, Amharic, Arabic, Burmese, Farsi, French, Haitian Creole, Karen, Kinyarwanda, Korean, Marshallese, Nepali, Pashto, Russian , Somali, Spanish, Simplified Chinese, Swahili (Congolese), Tagalog, Tigrinya, Traditional Chinese, Ukrainian, Urdu, Vietnamese